cartesi/honeypot/README.md

 curl localhost:5005/inspect/
 ```

-The response from such request will contain the amount of tokens held at layer-2, which constitutes the pot balance.
+The response from such a request will contain the amount of tokens held at layer-2, which constitutes the pot balance.
 Here's a sample response from the DApp:

 ```shell